 As a non-citizen of the U.S., getting arrested can be doubly frightening.
 Not only are you facing possible punishment by the U.S. criminal justice system, but you have good reason to worry about the possibility of deportation (removal).

 This has led some immigrants to think they should keep their lack of immigration papers a secret—starting with the very lawyer who represents them in criminal court.
-(A lawyer who is, in many cases, appointed by the U.S. government because of the non-citizen’s low income.)
-Others may become worried when the attorney starts asking about immigration status, wondering if this means the attorney plans to turn them in.
+(A lawyer who is, in many cases, appointed by the U.S. government because of the non-citizen's low income.)
+Others might become worried when the attorney starts asking about immigration status, wondering whether this means the attorney plans to turn them in.

 In particular, you can be assured that your attorney will not inform Immigration and Customs Enforcement (I.C.E.) of your immigration status.
 To do so would be a violation of a principle known as attorney-client confidentiality.
 This means that the information you share with your attorney cannot be shared with anyone else without first getting your consent.

 Even if you are in the U.S. illegally, you are entitled to free legal representation in U.S. criminal courts (though you will have to pay for an attorney in immigration court, regardless of being low income).
 Your public defender cannot stop representing you based on your immigration status.
 It is your public defender's duty to represent you and defend your rights to the fullest extent allowed under the law.